nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have **[Java](#java) 17 or above** installed in your computer.

-2. Download the latest .jar file from \[here\](https://github.com/AY2425S1-CS2103T-T15-4/tp/releases).
+2. Download the latest .jar file from [here](https://github.com/AY2425S1-CS2103T-T15-4/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your HRConnect. **This folder will be used to store saved data and preferences.**

 4. **Double click the .jar file** in the folder you placed.

-A GUI similar to below should appear in a few seconds.
+A GUI similar to the screenshot below should appear in a few seconds.
 Note how the app contains some sample data.

 ![ui example](images/uiExample.png)